-The 2008 risk assessment identified urban waste water treatment plants in Ardara and Glenties and deemed them to be 'at risk' due to insufficient plant capacity and downstream deterioration in water quality.
-However, the WFD risk assessment was reviewed by experts in October 2009 with regard to Water Services Investment Programme and waste water licensing actions and the plants were not considered to be likely to affect shellfish water quality on the basis of their proximity, performance, population equivalent and level of treatment.
+The 2008 risk assessment identified 1 urban waste water treatment plants within the catchment which has been designated as 'at risk' due to insufficient plant capacity and exceedances and shellfish water quality parameters.
+The WFD risk assessment was reviewed by experts in October 2009 with regard to Water Services Investment Programme and waste water licensing actions.
+This plant was identified as likely to be affecting shellfish water quality on the basis of proximity, plant performance, population equivalent and level of treatment.